Browse Articles

 Method 3 - Introducing Client Side Script

-We can also use javascript or jquery for handling Cancel button click.
-Now, on Cancel button click we will directly redirect to the home page.
-In this way, there is no server side post back and this is the more convenient way to handle the cancel button click.
+We can also use JavaScript or jQuery to handle the Cancel button click.
+Now, on the Cancel button click we will directly redirect to the home page.
+In this way, there is no server-side post back and this is the more convenient way to handle the cancel button click.

 MultipleCommand.cshtml